.

 their work and their worship

-- highlight the necessity and value of wealth
+- highlight the necessity and value of wealth creation

-bringing the processes of wealth creation under careful scrutiny
+the processes of wealth creation under careful scrutiny

 - encourage individuals to apply Christian values